Lymphocytic choriomeningitis: Congenital infection

 Lymphocytic choriomeningitis is a particular concern in obstetrics, as vertical transmission is known to occur.
 For immunocompetent mothers, there is no significant threat, but the virus has damaging effects upon the fetus.
 If infection occurs during the first trimester, LCMV results in an increased risk of spontaneous abortion.
 Later congenital infection may lead to malformations such as intracranial calcifications, hydrocephalus, microcephaly or macrocephaly, intellectual disabilities, and seizures.
 Other findings include chorioretinal scars, and optic atrophy.
-Chorioretinitis, which is followed by chorioretinal scarring, is the most common ocular lesion.
 Mortality among infants is approximately 30%.
 Among the survivors, two-thirds have lasting neurologic abnormalities.

-Other ocular defects including optic atrophy, microphthalmia, vitreitis, leukokoria and cataracts can also be seen.
-Most of the infants in one case series were of normal birth weight, although 30% were underweight.
-Aspiration pneumonia can be a fatal complication.
-Infants who survive may have severe neurological defects including epilepsy, impaired coordination, visual loss or blindness, spastic diplegia or quadriparesis/quadriplegia, delayed development and intellectual disability.
-Less severe cases with isolated cerebellar hypoplasia and symptoms of ataxia and jitteriness have been reported occasionally.
-There have also been rare cases with evidence of chorioretinitis but without neurological signs.
-Systemic signs seem to be rare, but hepatosplenomegaly, thrombocytopenia and hyperbilirubinemia have been documented in a few cases, and skin blisters were reported in one infant.

 If a woman has come into contact with a rodent during pregnancy and LCM symptoms are manifested, a blood test is available to determine previous or current infection.
 A history of infection does not pose a risk for future pregnancies.

 Organ donation

-Patients infected in solid organ transplants have developed a severe fatal illness, starting within weeks of the transplant.
-In all reported cases, the initial symptoms included fever, lethargy, anorexia and leukopenia, and quickly progressed to multisystem organ failure, hepatic insufficiency or severe hepatitis, dysfunction of the transplanted organ, coagulopathy, hypoxia, multiple bacteremias and shock.
-Localized rash and diarrhea were also seen in some patients.
-Nearly all cases have been fatal.

 In May 2005, four solid-organ transplant recipients contracted an illness that was later diagnosed as lymphocytic choriomeningitis.
 All received organs from a common donor, and within a month of transplantation, three of the four recipients had died as a result of the viral infection.
 Epidemiologic investigation traced the source to a pet hamster that the organ donor had recently purchased from a Rhode Island pet store.
-Similar cases occurred in Massachusetts in 2008, and Australia in 2013.
+Similar cases occurred in Australia in 2006 and Massachusetts in 2008.
 There is not a LCMV infection test that is approved by the Food and Drug Administration for organ donor screening.
 The Morbidity and Mortality Weekly Report advises health-care providers to "consider LCMV infection in patients with aseptic meningitis and encephalitis and in organ transplant recipients with unexplained fever, hepatitis, or multisystem organ failure."